secure your halal certification in indonesia now

 How We Can Help

 Receiving a halal certification for your product is very important if you plan to distribute in Indonesia.
-Cekindo can help ease the process and keep you on track with your application, as well as many other product certifications and registration.
+InCorp Indonesia can help ease the process and keep you on track with your application and many other product certifications and registrations.

 Pandu Biasramadhan